MahmoudAlawdh/Mno/index.md

 ### Contacts permission

-Used for accessing contacts and profiles on the User's device, including the changing of entries.
+Used for accessing contacts and profiles on the User’s device, including the changing of entries.

 Detailed information on the processing of Personal Data
 -------------------------------------------------------